smavodev/Selenium-Cucumber-Java-BDD-Framework/Notes.md

 ## 3 Sample Login Test

-Step 1 - Check the Scenario / Navigation
+Step 1 - Check the scenario/navigation
-Step 2 - Create feature file and Scenario and Steps Step 3 - Create Steps Definition / Glue Code for the Steps Step 4 - Add Selenium WebDriver code
+Step 2 - Create a feature file and add Scenario and Steps Step 3 - Create Step Definition/Glue Code for the steps Step 4 - Add Selenium WebDriver code
 Step 5 - Run Feature file and check the execution

 ========================================================================================================

 ## 4 Parameterization & Data Driven Testing

-Step 1 - In the feature file select the values that needs to be Parameterization Step 2 - Put the values within conical brackets or double quotes (Parameterization) Step 3 - Change Scenario to Scenario Outline
+Step 1 - In the feature file select the values that need to be parameterized Step 2 - Put the values within conical brackets or double quotes (Parameterization) Step 3 - Change Scenario to Scenario Outline
-Step 4 - Add Examples secion
+Step 4 - Add Examples section
-Step 5 - Add data for the parameters in th Examples section Step 6 - Update Step definition to get values fron feature file Example section Step 7 - Run and verify
+Step 5 - Add data for the parameters in the Examples section Step 6 - Update step definition to get values from feature file Examples section Step 7 - Run and verify

 ========================================================================================================